jeffmli/Data-Scientist-Learning-Plan/README.md

 2. Solutions to the problems

 SQL: SQLZoo.net

 Python: Codewars.com , Hackerrank.com

-Machine Learning: Feynman Technique on each Machine Learning Algorithms/Interview Questions Probability/Statistics: Khan Academy + Feynman Technique on Interview Questions
+Machine Learning: Feynman Technique on each Machine Learning Algorithms/Interview Questions

+Probability/Statistics: Khan Academy + Feynman Technique on Interview Questions

 And in addition to all these, working on the take-home practice(s) for one day on the weekends.
 One day for rest(probably Sunday).

-I'll attempt the problem without looking, check the answer, apply a memory technique( if necessary), re-do the problem knowing the answer and then move on.
+I'll attempt the problem without looking, check the answer, apply a memory technique(if necessary), re-do the problem knowing the answer and then move on.
+Each problem and solution will be logged in this Github repository so I can review previous problems.

-How do I define how much I know about a topic so I can move on?
-How can I maintain my knowledge of a specific topic once I "know it" without spending too much time?
-What type of environment should I be practicing in?
-How can I use the specific learning tools I know to my advantage? i.e Mnemonics, Memory Palaces etc.
-Can I fit in another project in this timeframe?